-Let’s take a day trip to Venice – The City of Canals or The Floating City.
-One of the most Romantic city in the world, this unique city is built on lagoons and you will find crisscross of canals all across the city.
-Venice is the capital of Veneto region of Northern Italy and is a famous historic place which is known for its beautiful architecture along water canals, ornate domes, spires, Italian cafes/bars, colorful buildings, thousands of small & big bridges.
+Let’s take a Day Trip To Venice – Venice in one day itinerary – The City of Canals or The Floating City.
+One of the most Romantic cities in the world, this unique city is built on lagoons, and you will find a crisscross of canals all across the city.
+Venice is the capital of the Veneto region of Northern Italy.
+It is a famous historic place known for its beautiful architecture along water canals, ornate domes, spires, Italian cafes/bars, colorful buildings, and thousands of small & big bridges.

 Historical Venice – Venice In One Day

 Due to a very hectic itinerary, I got the chance to visit Venice in one day or made a Day trip to Venice while commuting from Milan to Florence.
-Being a small city, Venice city tour can be done by walking tour from St. Mark square to Rialto.
-During this whole day, I tried to cover major attractions and the most important things to do here, but I would recommend having a night stay if you have some more time.
+Being a small city, a Venice city tour can be done by walking from St. Mark square to Rialto.
+During this whole day, I tried to cover major attractions and the most important things to do here, but I would recommend staying a night if you have some more time.

 Day Tour in Venice – What To Do In Venice In 1 Day

-This biggest canal of Venice is am an important waterway and was used from a century for commuting.
-This S-shaped canal is surrounded by beautiful & colorful ornate buildings and also has three historic bridges.
+This biggest canal in Venice is an essential waterway and was used for a century for commuting.
+This S-shaped canal is surrounded by beautiful & colorful ornate buildings and three historic bridges.
 This canal is the most photogenic point of this city.
-On the banks of this canal, you can hire “Vaporetto” – public ferries (Venice’s Water Bus) or Gondola (Italian traditional wooden boat) to transfer here and there.
+On the banks of this canal, you can hire a “Vaporetto” – a public ferry (Venice’s Water Bus) or Gondola (an Italian traditional wooden boat) to transfer here and there.

 PONTE DI RIALTO – RIALTO BRIDGE